 Education Funding in Texas

-Court Rules: Texas School Funding Must Serve All Students Equitably
+Court Rules Again that Texas School Funding Must Serve All Students Equitably

 Infographic: Texas School Funding Equity Gap